Behind every burnout, there is a personal and intimate story.

 Doctor with extensive luggage in regular and complementary/alternative views on mental health.

-Assistance in developing flexibility of thinking and feeling with extended-mind model.
+Assistance in developing flexibility of thinking and feeling with the extended-mind model.

 Painting; Claude Monet (1840-1926) Setting sun on the Seine.